dawright22/azure-openai-terraform-deployment/README.md

 - Tell me the subscription_id

 The application will return the answer to the question asked based on the content of the uploaded document.
-Any of the content from the Madeup_Company_email_archive.txt file source that matches the filter critera (ie AWs and Azure credentials) will be returned but encrypted via Vault.
+Any of the content from the Madeup_Company_email_archive.txt file source that matches the filter critera (ie AWS and Azure credentials) will be returned but encrypted via Vault.

 ## Clean up